 The Marianne Cooke Johnsen Endowment in Mathematics

 This scholarship aims to reward promising, well-rounded, female Math Majors.
 Anyone may gift to this endowment.
-The endowment that funds this scholarship was established by Melissa and Randy Johnsen in honor of their mother.
-Marianne was a UA alumna who majored in Psychology but loved, and dedicated much of her work, to mathematics and the teaching of mathematics.
+The endowment that funds this scholarship was established by Melissa and Randy Johnsen in honor of their mother, Marianne.

 This scholarship award aims to support outstanding undegraduate math majors.
 Anyone may gift to this endowment.
 The endowment that funds the award was established by family and friends of late Professor Richard "Dick" Pierce, who was a member of the UA Mathematics Department from 1975-1990 and a valuable mentor to numerous young mathematicians.

 This scholarship aims to reward outstanding students majoring in mathematics.
 Anyone may gift to this endowment.
-The endowment that funds this scholarship was established by 1992 by friends and family of Rick Peet, an undergraduate math major, artist, musician, and beliver in the social value of advanced science studies.
-R ick's life was cut short in 1990, before he could enter our mathematics graduate program.
+The endowment that funds this scholarship was established by 1992 by friends and family of Rick Peet, an undergraduate math major, artist, musician, and believer in the social value of advanced science studies.
+Rick's life was cut short in 1990, before he could enter our mathematics graduate program.

 The Robert Gordon Scholarship Endowment in Mathematics